yoptimization/yoptimization/yopStructure.md

 * Have a learning page (maybe under resources) where we link to educational sources about optimal control
   * Inspiration: https://www.tensorflow.org/resources/learn-ml
+  * Use this in combination with minphase.com, so that minphase can have a collection of optimal control resources